rbarbadillo/tocadiscos/README.md

 - Produces 5 personalized recommendations with explanations

 ### 4. Observe & Notify
-- All steps are traced to Langfuse for debugging and analysis
+- All steps are traced to Langfuse and Braintrust for debugging and analysis
 - Results can be sent via email (Resend)

 ## License